 - Identifying you values and setting your priorities;

 - Developing a plan and get networking

-Maciek will present on this in the first session of The College of Law’s Thriving as a Lawyer event on 26 March 2017.
+Maciek presented on this at The College of Law’s Thriving as a Lawyer event that was held in March 2017

 Like Maciek, Wenee also stresses the importance of identifying your strength and weaknesses.